-186 Keys: I.- Isolates, S.A.- Staphylococcus aureus, E.C.- Escherichia coli, E.F.- Enterococcus faecium, P.A.- Pseudomonas aeruginosa,

-187 K.A.- Klebsiella aerogenes, S.S.- Salmonella spp, A- Alupe, B- Ago-Ebira, C- Ijebu, D- Ipele, E- Ipenme, F- Ode Oriya, G- Utelu, H-

-188 Ohore, I- Ilale and J- Isu- Ada.
+Keys: I.- Isolates, S.A.- Staphylococcus aureus, E.C.- Escherichia coli, E.F.- Enterococcus faecium, P.A.- Pseudomonas aeruginosa, K.A.- Klebsiella aerogenes, S.S.- Salmonella spp, A- Alupe, B- Ago-Ebira, C- Ijebu, D- Ipele, E- Ipenme, F- Ode Oriya, G- Utelu, H- Ohore, I- Ilale and J- Isu- Ada.

-192 DISCUSSION
+DISCUSSION

-193 It was observed from this study that, the drinking water samples across all the 10 194 settlements are faecally contaminated by either faecal coliforms or faecal enterococci or even both.
-This is mainly due to sanitary practices across these settlements as sources of potable water 195 serves other purposes such as bathing, waste disposal, faecal dumps and so-on asides drinking, 196 this agreeing with other recent finding done by [5,11-13].
-The total bacteria counts of all the 197 198 samples were generally higher than the specified WHO standards as reflected in the results [14-199 16] but more importantly, the total bacteria counts of samples from surface water (streams) were generally higher than the total bacteria counts of ground water sample (wells) and this was also 200 201 noticed in the case of total faecal coliforms counts and total faecal enterococci counts respectively as also indicated in the findings of [9,11-13].
-202
+The sample number (20) were determined by the water sources present in the study area (10 rural settlements), only one surface water source and one ground water source served each settlement of which samples were obtained.
+Since sample sources across the settlements are low (20), therefore, random sampling technique was adopted for different location points in the flowing stream water sources to eliminate bias and get a representative sample of the target population.
+It was observed from this study that, the drinking water samples across all the 10 settlements are faecally contaminated by either faecal coliforms or faecal enterococci or even both.
+This is mainly due to sanitary practices across these settlements as sources of potable water serves other purposes such as bathing, waste disposal, faecal dumps and so-on asides drinking, this agreeing with other recent finding done by [5,11-13].
+The total bacteria counts of all the samples were generally higher than the specified WHO standards as reflected in the results [14-16] but more importantly, the total bacteria counts of samples from surface water (streams) were generally higher than the total bacteria counts of ground water sample (wells) and this was also noticed in the case of total faecal coliforms counts and total faecal enterococci counts respectively as also indicated in the findings of [9,11-13].

-Subsequently, the oral interviews conducted by authors with the inhabitants of these 203 settlements revealed that the settlements lacked access to potable water or water storage facilities 204 205 and are unwilling to see any potential harm in using stream water for their drinking and other domestic purposes; although bioethical concerns exist in their cultural belief that flowing water 206 sources (streams) cannot be contaminated; the authors however, didn't press further to 207 investigate this belief as it was beyond the scope of this research aim, similar bioethical concerns 208 were also encountered in the reports of [1, 5, 12-14].
-Local health demography of these rural 209 210 settlements obtained from local health authorities suggests frequent relapse of gastro-intestinal infections and this research study accurately justifies why it is so, this agrees also with the 211 findings of [1,9,11].
-212 place, hence, the use of water bodies as vehicles for waste disposal had become a norm and suchis the case of many rural settlements across developing African countries [6-7, 14-16, 18].
+Subsequently, the oral interviews conducted by authors with the inhabitants of these settlements revealed that the settlements lacked access to potable water or water storage facilities and are unwilling to see any potential harm in using stream water for their drinking and other domestic purposes; although bioethical concerns exist in their cultural belief that flowing water sources (streams) cannot be contaminated; the authors however, didn't press further to investigate this belief as it was beyond the scope of this research aim, similar bioethical concerns were also encountered in the reports of [1, 5, 12-14].
+Local health demography of these rural settlements obtained from local health authorities suggests frequent relapse of gastro-intestinal infections and this research study accurately justifies why it is so, this agrees also with the findings of [1,9,11].

-213 Since the standard of living in these settlements are generally low with high poverty 214 rates, it was obvious that adequate health care facilities and basic social amenities were not in
+Since the standard of living in these settlements are generally low with high poverty rates, it was obvious that adequate health care facilities and basic social amenities were not in place, hence, the use of water bodies as vehicles for waste disposal had become a norm and such is the case of many rural settlements across developing African countries [6-7, 14-16, 18].

-217 CONCLUSION
+CONCLUSION

-Urgent and adequate government aid and intervention is highly recommended for these 218 219 settlements as the results of this research have proved potential danger of outbreak of gastro-220 enteric infection across these rural settlements.
-Moreso, improved access to potable water across these rural settlements, construction of toilet facilities and provision of proper waste disposal 221 222 facilities by Local Government Authorities is strongly recommended.
-Proper health education 223 and strict monitoring of sanitary practices in these settlements by local health officials is also 224 recommended for environmental biosaftey and containment of likely outbreaks of infection in 225 the nearest future.
+Urgent government aid and intervention in form of improved access to potable water across these rural settlements, construction of toilet facilities and provision of proper waste disposal facilities by Local Government Authorities is strongly recommended for these settlements.
+Proper health education and strict monitoring of sanitary practices in these settlements by local health officials is also encouraged for environmental biosaftey and containment of likely outbreaks of infection in the nearest future.